-Explores how societies change by utilizing sociological perspectives to compare and contrast the impacts of changes on individuals and our social institutions (such as the family, economy, politics, education, and religion).
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Explores how societies have changed and are changing by utilizing sociological perspectives to compare and contrast the impacts of changes on individuals, cultures, and social institutions (such as the family, economy, politics, education, and religion).
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

-- Apply sociological perspectives and use their sociological imagination in their reflections on the causes of social change and the impact of change on people and social institutions.
+- Apply sociological perspectives and use their sociological imagination in their reflections on the causes of social change and the impact of change on people, cultures, and social institutions.

-- Participate as active citizens in their societies and communities, demonstrating respect for diversity, critical thinking, and collaboration.
+- Participate within societies as informed members on social change, demonstrating respect for diversity, critical thinking, and collaboration.

 Outcome Assessment Strategies

 The department assumes that instructors will assess student learning through the term by using various formative assessment tools, like worksheets, quizzes, and exams.
 In addition, the department encourages instructors to integrate the following kinds of tasks into the course to assess student achievement of course outcomes in a more comprehensive and holistic manner:

 - Short analytical or application papers on specific concepts, themes, and issues.